The Crow (1994 film): Home media

-Subsequent media
+Franchise

 Sequels

 In 1996, a sequel was released, called The Crow: City of Angels.
 In this film, Vincent Pérez plays Ashe Corven, who, along with his son Danny, is killed by criminals.
 Ashe is resurrected as a new Crow.
 The character of Sarah (now played by Mia Kirshner) reappears in this film and assists Ashe.
 The film also features Iggy Pop, who, according to the booklet insert for the film's soundtrack, was the producer's first choice for Funboy in the first Crow movie, but he was unable to commit due to his recording schedule.
 In addition, it also featured the final appearance of Thuy Trang.
 The band Deftones can be seen playing live in a festival scene and they contributed the song "Teething" to the soundtrack.
 The film received mostly negative reviews.

-The Crow: Stairway to Heaven was a 1998 Canadian television series created by Bryce Zabel and starring Mark Dacascos in the lead role as Eric Draven.
-It garnered generally positive reviews and performed moderately well in the ratings, but was cancelled after one season.

 The third film, The Crow: Salvation, was released in 2000.
 Directed by Bharat Nalluri, it stars Eric Mabius, Kirsten Dunst, Fred Ward, Jodi Lyn O'Keefe and William Atherton.
 It is loosely based on Poppy Z. Brite's novel The Lazarus Heart.
 After its distributor cancelled the intended theatrical release due to The Crow: City of Angels negative critical reception, The Crow: Salvation was released directly to video with mixed reviews.

 The fourth film, The Crow: Wicked Prayer, was released in 2005.
 Directed by Lance Mungia, it stars Edward Furlong, David Boreanaz, Tara Reid, Tito Ortiz, Dennis Hopper, Emmanuelle Chriqui and Danny Trejo.
 It was inspired by Norman Partridge's novel of the same title.
 It had a one-week theatrical première on June 3, 2005, at AMC Pacific Place Theatre in Seattle, Washington, before being released to video on July 19, 2005.
 Like the other sequels, it had a poor critical reception.

+Canceled sequel

 The Crow: 2037 was a planned sequel written and scheduled to be directed by Rob Zombie in the late 1990s; however, it was never made.

+Television series

+The Crow: Stairway to Heaven was a 1998 Canadian television series created by Bryce Zabel and starring Mark Dacascos in the lead role as Eric Draven.
+It garnered generally positive reviews and performed moderately well in the ratings, but was cancelled after one season.
+It served as an alternative sequel to the 1994 film and ignoring the events of the film's sequels.